-/ -diagonal bar indicates the break between two lines.

-() -in parenthesis, a letter is enclosed in the previous letter.
+- / -diagonal bar indicates the break between two lines. - - an underline indicates that the letter is seriffed. - ()-in parenthesis, a letter is enclosed in the previous letter.

 Spacing or the number of holes are given when needed for clarity.

 Where a group of letters read the same forward or backward, as AM and MA, it will be listed under both letters.